KuiKui/VagrantBox/README.md

 * http server can be reached from local env at `http://localhost:8080`
 * RabbitMQ web UI can be reached from local env at `http://localhost:15672`
-* Elasticsearch Head plugin can be reached from local env at `http://localhost:9200/_plugin/head/`

 ## Specs